 All about invoice factoring.

 Invoice factoring, also called accounts receivable factoring, is not a business loan in the traditional sense.
-Instead, it is a scenario in which a small business sells its unpaid invoices to a financing company that specializes in invoice factoring.
+Instead, it is a scenario where a small business sells its unpaid invoices to a financing company specializing in invoice factoring.
 In return, the factoring company provides a lump sum of cash between 70% and 90% of the total outstanding invoices.